 I've spent ten years researching the human body and the psyche.

 Learning and integrating through the trials and tribulations of direct experience how to be human...in this body...on this earth...in these times.

 I am an engineer—and I am the product of my immersive research and development efforts.

 As much as an acorn is in control of becoming an oak, I am in control of who I become.
-While I've made choices which nurture the soil of my dormant potential, ultimately, it is the spark of the divine within that drives the excavation, installation, and expression of the living, breathing, somatic intelligence inherent to the body, the earth, and life itself.
+While I've made choices which nurture the soil of my dormant potential, ultimately, it is the spark of the divine within that continues to drive the excavation and expression of the living, breathing, somatic intelligence inherent to the body, the earth, and life itself.

 I am who I was destined to be.
 Yesterday, today, and tomorrow.